-The Star Attraction – Of course, the obvious star attraction for sightseeing is La Piedra or “The Rock”.
+Of course, who doesn’t want to see the most spectacular views of mountains, lakes, and countryside?
+La Piedra del Peñol is a strange attraction in itself.
 This rock is an enormous granite structure towering 200 meters high beside the lake.
-The 700-step brick staircase takes you to the top where you can discover magnificent views of the area or take an ample daydreaming time to view all the quaint lakeside homes from above.
-Entrance fee is $15,000 Colombian pesos (or $5USD).
+The 740-step brick staircase takes you to the top where you can discover magnificent views of the area and hang up there for several hours of daydreaming time to view all the quaint lakeside homes from above.
+If you are parched or hungry after all those steps, no worries, you can get your fix of fresh cut fruits, juices, icecream or beer at the top.
+There is an entrance fee to climb and it costs 17,000 Colombian pesos (or $6USD).

 The town is very easy to reach on your own, and you don’t require a tour to get there.

 Like it?
-Pin It!
+Pin it!

 Dorene is a marketing consultant and freelance writer.
 She quit her 20-year career in marketing to redesign her career and lifestyle on her own terms by living location independent.
 Now with her husband Troy, she helps people who want to redefine their midlife and make conscious changes at TravelLifeX.
 She also trains & coaches travel and hospitality clients to improve their marketing at TravelLifeMedia.com